Pushpaka Vimana (1987 film): Plot

-The graduate decides to come clean to the magician's daughter too.
-He learns the magician's family is about to leave Pushpak.
-He confesses the truth to the magician's daughter through a letter, and to his surprise she forgives him.
-As she is leaving the hotel, she tells graduate that her home is quite far away through signs.
-She writes down something on a paper and drops a rose wrapped in the paper from her car window as they depart Pushpak.
-The graduate picks up the rose, but the wind blows the paper into a gutter.
-Later, the graduate is shown standing in line again to apply for job vacancies.
+The graduate then confesses the truth to the magician's daughter in a letter.
+Although her family is leaving Pushpak, she forgives him.
+As she departs, she indicates through signs that her home is far away, writes something on paper, and drops a rose wrapped in it from her car window.
+The graduate retrieves the rose, but the wind blows the paper into a gutter.
+Later, he is once again shown queuing for job vacancies.